EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Retroreflectors are used to reflect energy in the vibrating crystal released as light into a lense.

-The lense is arranged parallel "in-line" with the laser beam.
+The lense is arranged parallel "in-line" with the laser beam to create the trademark "Light Saber".

-Focus mirrors shape the vibro blade.
+Focus mirrors remove noise from the vibro blade.

 Semitransparent limiters are used to control length.
-Even gundams have limiters.

 Holster is designed to put pressure on saber to charge.